btholt/complete-intro-to-computer-science/lessons/spatial-complexity.md

 ## Logrithmic

 What about another for every item in the array, it needed to create a diminishing amount of extra arrays.
-So for an array of length 10, it'd create 7 arrays.
+For example: for an array of length 10, it'd create 7 arrays.
 For an array of 100, it'd create 12 arrays.
 For an array of 1000, it'd created 20 arrays.
 This would be O(log n).

 ## Constant